First coronavirus case confirmed in Germany | DW | 27.01.2020

 Health authorities say the man who contracted the virus is from the state of Bavaria.
-It has resulted in the deaths of more than 80 people in China and there have been cases reported in more than 10 other countries.
+It has resulted in the deaths of at least 100 people in China and there have been cases reported in more than 10 other countries.

 The first case of the coronavirus was confirmed in Germany, a spokesman for the Bavarian Health Ministry announced late Monday.

-The man who has contracted the virus is from Starnberg, 30 kilometers (18 miles) south of Munich.
+The man who has contracted the virus is from Starnberg, 30 kilometers (18 miles) south of Munich, and is in a "medically good state," according to the health authority.

-The ministry released a statement saying the man was under surveillance in an isolation ward and that the risk of infection for the people of Bavaria is currently considered to be "low."
+The ministry released a statement saying he was under surveillance in an isolation ward and that the risk of infection for the people of Bavaria is currently considered to be "low."

-It also confirmed there would be a press conference on the issue on Tuesday morning.
+It also confirmed there would be a press conference regarding the issue on Tuesday morning.

 Read more: Coronavirus: Everything you need to know

-The new virus, which originated in the central Chinese city of Wuhan and can cause a pneumonia-like acute respiratory infection, has so far killed more than 80 people in China, while cases of the illness have also been reported across the globe.
+The new virus, which originated in the central Chinese city of Wuhan and can cause a pneumonia-like acute respiratory infection, has so far killed at least 100 people in China, while cases of the illness have also been reported across the globe.
 Countries such as South Korea, Taiwan, Thailand, Nepal, Vietnam, Saudi Arabia, Singapore, the United States, France and Australia have all confirmed patients who have contracted the disease.

 A number of governments, including Germany's, are working on repatriating nationals from the region in China at the center of the outbreak.